CiviWiki/OpenCiviWiki/CONTRIBUTING.md

 ### Editor

-This project provides an `.editorconfig` file, with some style options such as indent
+This project provides an `.editorconfig` file, with some style options such as indent.

 #### VS Code